NaN-Intelligence/nan-intelligence.github.io/_posts/2024-11-19-Diet-GPT-part-2.md

     asyncio.run(main())
 ```

-## Results and Next Steps
+### Results and Next Steps

 After running the calorie estimator on our dataset of 84 images, we obtained calorie estimates for each meal.
 However, some estimates took longer than others, and there were a few discrepancies between the estimated and actual calorie counts.

 In the next post, we’ll dive deeper into analyzing the accuracy of these estimates and explore ways to improve the model’s performance.
 We’ll also look at how we can handle edge cases and improve the overall user experience.

-## Conclusion
+### Conclusion

-This was the first step in building our **DiGPT** calorie estimator.
+This was the first step in building our **DietGPT** calorie estimator.
 While the initial results are promising, there’s still room for improvement.
 In future posts, we’ll continue refining the model and adding more functionality, such as tracking macronutrients and micronutrients.

 If you found this post helpful, consider joining the [NaNEye Discord](https://discord.gg/Q2Xz5Atzze) and trying out the [NaNEye app](https://apps.apple.com/us/app/naneye/id6612032845).
 Stay tuned for the next post in the series, where we’ll analyze the accuracy of our calorie estimates and explore ways to improve them.